Code-with-Shravani25/DockerPractice/Basic Docker Commands/Readme.md

 ```bash
 sudo docker run -it alpine sh
 ```

 *Alpine doesn’t include bash by default because it is designed to be minimal and lightweight.
-It uses BusyBox and /bin/sh instead of bash to keep the image size small, reduce dependencies, and improve security.
-If needed, bash can be installed manually using apk add bash.
+It uses BusyBox and `/bin/sh` instead of bash to keep the image size small, reduce dependencies, and improve security.
+If needed, bash can be installed manually using `apk add bash`.*

 ---